• Skip to main content

 What Weight Can I Tow, Really?

-Thankfully these weights and numbers are fairly easy to understand, and manufacturers always include a starting weight of any travel trailer they make, so that you won’t be entirely in the dark about how much your trailer weighs.
-Even if you buy used, the weights of your rig should be readily available from the manufacturer or elsewhere.
+Thankfully, these weights and numbers are fairly easy to understand, and manufacturers always include a starting weight of any travel trailer they make, so that you won’t be entirely in the dark about how much your trailer weighs.
+Even if you buy used, the weight of your rig should be readily available from the manufacturer or elsewhere.
 If you’re really in a pinch, you can even weigh your travel trailer at home.

-Here are some of the terms you should know when it comes to the weight of your rig, and what it means for you when it comes to finally purchase a lightweight travel trailer!
+Here are some of the terms you should know when it comes to the weight of your rig, and what it means for you when it comes to finally purchasing a lightweight travel trailer!

 Gross Vehicle Weight Rating (GVWR)